-2.1.10 Fire
+2.1.7 Fire

 Construction activities, failing electrical infrastructure, mechanical operations and fires outside of designated areas, may increase the risk of the occurrence of unplanned and / or uncontrolled fires, which may spread into the nearby fields and surrounding farms.
 Lightning may cause natural fires during the dry season.
-Farming operations does present a fire risk due to charcoal production on the farm.
+Farming operations do not present the same fire risk as operations which include charcoal production in the greater area.
 Uncontrolled fires which have generated in other areas will present a risk to existing and prosed operations.